DerSteph/kube-mdns/README.md

 With the startargument `--config <Path of config.json>` the entries can be added at startup.

+### Specify interface
+By default, kube-mdns will choose the default interface of the pod for broadcasting mDNS requests.
+You can add `--interface <interface-name>` as startargument to choose manual interface.

 ## (Current) Limitations
 The program is currently at an early stage.
 Don't expect too much, currently it works for my needs in my local setup, but I will try to implement some of the still missing features.